+Performance of appropriate resuscitation measures and keeping patient warm, regardless of ambient temperature, helps to treat metabolic acidosis, coagulopathy, and hypothermia.

-- Organized rhythms for the purposes of this protocol include Ventricular Tachycardia, Ventricular Fibrillation and PEA. - Wide, bizarre rhythms such as Idioventricular and severely brachycardic rhythms < 40 BPM are not organized rhythms. - First arriving EMS personnel should make the assessment concerning agonal respirations, pulselessness, asystole or PEA < 40, pupillary reflexes and spontaneous body movements. - Efforts should be directed at high quality and continuous compressions with limited interruptions and early defibrillation when indicated.
-Consider early IO placement if available and difficult IV anticipated. - DO NOT HYPERVENTILATE: Place advanced airway (BIAD) with continuous compressions to ventilations are 8 10 breaths per minute. - ALS procedures should optimally be performed during rapid transport. - Time considerations:
+- Efforts should be directed at high quality and continuous compressions with limited interruptions and early defibrillation when indicated. - DO NOT HYPERVENTILATE: If no advanced airway (BIAD, ETT) compressions to ventilations are 30:2.
+If advanced airway in place ventilate 10 12 breaths per minute. - ALS procedures should optimally be performed during rapid transport. - Time considerations:

-From the time cardiac arrest is identified, if CPR is performed ≥ 15 minutes with no ROSC consider termination of resuscitation.
+From the time cardiac arrest is identified, if CPR is performed ≥ 15 minutes with no ROSC, consider termination of resuscitation on scene.

-From the time cardiac arrest is identified, if transport time to closest Trauma Center is > 15 minutes consider termination of resuscitation.
+From the time cardiac arrest is identified, if transport time to closest Trauma Center is > 15 minutes consider termination of resuscitation on scene.

-- Lightning strike, drowning or in situations causing hypothermia resuscitation should be initiated. - Where multiple lightning strike victims are found used Reverse Triage: Begin CPR where apneic / pulseless - Agencies utilizing Targeted Temperature Management Protocol should not cool the trauma patient, but rather make every effort to maintain warmth.
+- Lightning strike, drowning, or in situations causing hypothermia, resuscitation should be initiated. - Where multiple lightning strike victims are found, use Reverse Triage: Begin CPR in apneic/ pulseless victims. - Agencies utilizing Targeted Temperature Management Protocol should not cool the trauma patient, but rather make every effort to maintain warmth.